SamithShashika71/QuickAI/README.md

 # 🚀 QuickAI — AI SaaS Platform (PERN Stack)

 QuickAI is a production-ready full stack AI SaaS application built using the PERN stack (PostgreSQL, Express.js, React.js, and Node.js).
-It enables users to access multiple AI-powered tools such as content generation, resume analysis, and image editing — all integrated under a seamless subscription-based platform.
+It enables users to access multiple AI-powered tools such as content generation, resume analysis, and image editing.
+All integrated under a seamless subscription-based platform.

 🔗 **Live Demo:** https://quick-ai-zone.vercel.app